areaDetector/ADCompVision/README.md

 ```
 git clone https://github.com/jwlodek/ADCompVision
 ```
-3. Enter the 'configure' directory, and open the RELEASE_PRODS.local file, and add the following:
+3. Enter the 'configure' directory at the top level of area detector, and open the RELEASE_PRODS.local file, and add the following:
 ```
 ADCOMPVISION=$(AREA_DETECTOR)/ADCompVision
 ```